cBournhonesque/lightyear/NOTES.md

   - and network the compressed physics
   - then the client/server are working with the same numbers, so fewer desyncs
 - TODO: input decay: https://www.snapnet.dev/blog/netcode-architectures-part-2-rollback/#input-decay
+- TODO: use a sequenced-unreliable channel per actionlike, instead of a global unrealible unordered channel for all inputs

+- TODO: how to do entity mapping for inputs?
+  - A) inputs on pre-predicted entity.
+Ok because server maintains mapping between server-local and client-predicted!
+  - B) inputs on confirmed.
+Ok because server maintains mapping between server-local and client-confirmed!
+  - C) inputs on predicted.
+How do we do it?
+Maybe distinguish between Pre-Predicted entities and normal predicted entities?
+       For normal predicted entities, we map the entity to the confirmed one before sending?

 QUESTIONS: